 Stockton, CA 95202

-The vision is to build mentoring relationships with youth who have the highest risk of gang involvement, particularly serious gun-related violence, and provide positive alternatives for a healthier non-violent lifestyle.
+Operation Peacekeeper mentors youth and young adults with the highest risk of gang involvement, particularly serious gun-related violence, and provide positive alternatives for a healthier, non-violent lifestyle.

-The Operation Peacekeeper Gang Outreach Program has a high local profile.
-It has been in place since 1998 in Stockton and has played a key role in local efforts to reduce gang homicides.
-The program has evolved into a very comprehensive effort where youth are provided both a mentor and a variety of resources.
-Youth Outreach Workers are available 24/7 for the youth and his/her family.
+Since 1998, Operation Peacekeeper has played a key role in local efforts to reduce gang/group homicides.
+The program has evolved into a comprehensive effort where clients are offered both a life coach and a variety of resources.
+Outreach Workers are available 24/7 for clients and their families.

 For more information, please contact Operation Peacekeeper.

 This City of Stockton web page last reviewed on --- 7/9/2021